 3. Integrate with Salesforce or another CRM

 Line up your field toolkit with your CRM via API, a managed sync process to your CRM, or use the field tool as the system of record.
-This will let you know that your sales team is seeing and updating the right pieces of data in the right places — all at minimum effort for everyone involved.
+The system updates you to inform you that your sales team is seeing and updating the correct data in the right places — all at minimum effort for everyone involved.

 Why start route planning?